Deep Image Clustering with Contrastive Learning and Multi-scale Graph Convolutional Networks

 For clarity, the main contributions of this paper are summarized as follows:

-\begin{enumerate} \item This paper for the first time (to our knowledge) enables the multi-scale neighborhood structure learning for the image clustering task by taking advantage of multi-scale GCNs with joint self-adaptive learning. \item This paper presents a novel deep image clustering approach termed IcicleGCN, which simultaneously models the instance-level contrastive learning, the global clustering structure learning, and the multi-scale neighborhood structure learning in a unified framework. \item Extensive experiments demonstrate the superior clustering performance of our IcicleGCN approach on several challenging image datasets in comparison with the state-of-the-art deep clustering approaches. \end{enumerate}
+\begin{enumerate} \item {This paper for the first time, to the best of our knowledge, enables multi-scale neighborhood structure learning for the image clustering task by taking advantage of multi-scale GCNs with joint self-adaptive learning.} \item {This paper presents a novel deep image clustering approach termed IcicleGCN with instance-level contrastive learning, global cluster structure learning, and multi-scale neighborhood structure learning jointly enforced, which notably tackles the aforementioned three key questions (Q1, Q2, and Q3) in a unified framework.} \item {Extensive experiments have confirmed the superior clustering performance of our IcicleGCN approach on several challenging image datasets in comparison with the state-of-the-art deep clustering approaches.} \end{enumerate}

 The rest of the paper is organized as follows.
 Section~\ref{sec:related_work} reviews the related works on deep clustering and GCN.
 Section~\ref{sec:framework} describes the overall framework of IcicleGCN.
 Section~\ref{sec:experiment} reports the experimental results.
 Finally, Section~\ref{sec:conclusion} concludes the paper.